 Buffalo National River.
 You have the option of continuing north on Ark.
 Hwy 21 and when you reach U.S. 62, take it on into Eureka Springs,

 one of the state’s most versatile vacation destinations.
 There is

 enough budget-friendly shopping, dining and lodging opportunities to keep you and the kids occupied

 THINGS TO KNOW:

 Shopping, lodging and dining are available to the south at Clarksville

 and to the north at Jasper.
 Lodging is also available at Ponca

 and Kingston.
-Camping is available at the Ozone
+If you’re content to sleep outdoors, camping is available at the Ozone

 and Haw Creek Falls recreational areas in the

 Ozark National Forest and there are plenty of great trails for hiking in the Ozarks.
 Make plans to travel one of the most breathtaking byways in Arkansas!